 - Writing Center (WC): The WC is located in the library (LRC).
-I highly encourage signing up for English 53A, which gives you access to conferences with English instructors and peer tutors M & Tu from 8:30 AM-5:50 PM; W 10:05 to 7:25; Th 10:05 to 4:15; and F 10:05 AM to 1:05 PM.
+I highly encourage signing up for English 53A, which gives you access to conferences with English instructors and peer tutors M & Tu from 10 AM- 4 PM; Weds & Thurs from 10 AM to 4:15 PM.
 For each 1⁄2 unit, students need to spend 22.5 hours in the WC. - Academic Support Center (ASC) Tutoring: The ASC is located at the back part of the LRC, near the math lab.
 This FREE resource is a great option for students who want to schedule a writing conference for specific days and times.
 You can schedule 30 or 60 minute one on one conferences.

-Final Exam Policy / Plans
+Final Exam Policy / Plans:

-MP #3 will be due during our scheduled Final Exam Meeting period and must be submitted to Canvas by midnight 5/8.
+MP #3 will be due during our scheduled Final Exam Meeting period and must be submitted to Canvas by midnight 12/12.
+We will also watch a film related to the course theme during our two-hour meeting: attendance is required.

-Final essays are DUE at 8:30 AM on Monday, 5/8 in Humanities 114.
+Final essays are DUE at 8:30 AM on Tuesday, 12/12 in Humanities 217.
 Late papers will NOT be accepted.

-Write down the contain Name: act information of three Phone: classmates, in case you Email: u need to find out what happened in cla ISS
+Write down the contact inf formation of thr ee classmates , in case you need d to find out what happened in class

-1

-2

-3